UPDATED: April 21, 2022

 How Much Income Will I Have?

 - Medical insurance/Long-term care: According to the Department of Health and Human Services, approximately 70% of older adults turning 65 today will need long-term care at some point in their lifetime.
-Most older adults will qualify for medicare, but it’s worth thinking about how you’ll pay for catastrophic care beyond the scope of your chosen medical plan.
+Most older adults will qualify for Medicare, but it’s worth thinking about how you’ll pay for specialized care beyond the scope of your medical plan.

-With this information in mind, the simplest method to figure out how much you’ll need in retirement is to use an online calculator.
+One method to figure out how much you’ll need in retirement is to use an online calculator.
 Most retirement calculators require standard inputs to provide an estimate of needed retirement income.
-These inputs are:

 - Current age